 We have not been able to include all of our high priority (CPS priority 1 and 2) projects in our CIP:

-At this point we have depleted our finding resources.
-We will address deficiencies when additional funds become available
+We have depleted our funding resources at this time.
+We will address further deficiencies when additional funds become available.

 10. Accessibility